benoitryder/simulotter/doc/maths.rst

 Transformations --- :class:`trans`
 ----------------------------------

-A 3D transformation combine a position (:class:`vec3`) and a rotation (:class:`quat` or :class:`matrix3`).
+A 3D transformation combines a position (:class:`vec3`) and a rotation (:class:`quat` or :class:`matrix3`).

 .. class:: trans(rot, origin=vec3())